openforcefield/openforcefield.org/content/community/news/general/2021-11-10-interchange-update.md

 the function is similar (force field plus chemical topology) but with different object swapped in!
 We hope that this can work be extended to support some amount of _importing_ from existing force field infrastructure, such as using ligands parametrized with OpenFF force fields with proteins parametrized with Amber force fields.
-We hope that ``Interchange`` has been engineering in a way that swapping out components is feasible not only for us but also other developers.
+We hope that ``Interchange`` has been engineered in a way that makes swapping out components feasible not only for us but also other developers.

 Again, if there are other features that would enable ``Interchange`` to get OpenFF force fields into your workflows, please drop us a line.